Apochilles/Luke-Dawson-T2A1-Workbook/README.md

  MongoDB excels in simplicity of installation and implementation and providing high performance, high availability and horizontal scaling.

-Mongo DB supports Mac, PC and Linux systems allowing you to stick to your preferred system.
+MongoDB supports Mac, PC and Linux systems allowing you to stick to your preferred system.

 MongoDB is a high performance database because it can access its indexed documents lightning fast.
 Relational databases have slower query times as they have to navigate nebulous fields and tables.